 Well it took longer than I expected (fully three years) but it has finally started to happen in earnest.
 After a few false starts, this government’s fakery and statistical misrepresentations have been unable to cover up the disastrous effects of their policies where they have been introduced and their disastrous implementation where they have not.

-We could have, and may at some later date, examined Chris Grayling‘s monumental u-turn on legal aid or Teresa May‘s embarrassing stint as Home Secretary or George Osborne‘s on-going failures on the economic front but today I would like to return to serial statistical abuser Iain Duncan Smith and his universal credit misadventure.
+We could have, and may at some later date, examined Chris Grayling‘s monumental u-turn on legal aid or Theresa May‘s embarrassing stint as Home Secretary or George Osborne‘s on-going failures on the economic front but today I would like to return to serial statistical abuser Iain Duncan Smith and his universal credit misadventure.

 The universal credit’s IT implementation has been excoriated in a scathing report released by the National Audit Office today and which goes some way to explaining why a national rollout of the new benefit has been delayed by “IT glitches”.

 As I mentioned in an earlier post, it is widely believed (and most certainly by this blog) that IDS has been guilty of spreading lies and misinformation about the effects of his policies thus far and it comes as no surprise that he appears to be at it once again.

 Let’s take a look at a few of the criticisms levelled at his department’s performance by the NAO:

 - Universal credit reform is “overambitious” and “poor value for money”